Brexit: 2020–present

-As confirmed by this chart below, after five years and a half since the United Kingdom left the European Union, opinions about Brexit and the option to rejoin the EU had changed significantly.
+As shown in the chart below, five and a half years after the United Kingdom left the European Union, opinions about Brexit and the option to rejoin the EU had changed significantly.
 After the first polls data was released shortly after the UK left the EU, both support for rejoining it or staying out of it declined over the course of 2020, with a noticeable increase of neutral opinions.
 However, after one year and a half, poll results were showing more support for rejoining EU than staying out of it, and rejoin support consistently increased over the next three years, going from below 40% in the spring of 2020 to surpassing Brexit support between August and September 2021 and rising to slightly below 50% in early 2024.
-On the other hand, support for staying out of the EU greatly dropped in 2022, falling below 40% in spring and never reaching this threshold again, and by summer 2023, pro-Brexit support reached its nadir, with only a third of votes in polls data supporting it.
+Conversely, support for staying out of the EU greatly dropped in 2022, falling below 40% in spring and never reaching this threshold again, and by summer 2023, pro-Brexit support reached its nadir, with only a third of votes in polls data supporting it.
 While the gap was reduced over the course of 2024, it became even wider in the first half of 2025 due to a second, sharper rise of popular support in favour of the return in the EU, while support in favour of staying out of it kept remaining poor, once again falling below the 35% threshold in the middle of the year.
-In between May and June 2025, pro-rejoin-UE support in polls data reached the 50% supermajority threshold and surpassed it in July.
+In between May and June 2025, pro-rejoin-EU support in polls data reached the 50% supermajority threshold and surpassed it in July.